renatodellosso/diyws/README.md

 - `-u, --url <url>`: The base URL for the application (default: http://localhost). %p will be replaced with the specified port number.
 - `-c, --container-name <container-name>`: The name of the Docker container to manage (default: diyws)
 - `-i, --image-url <image-url>`: The Docker image URL to use for the container (default: ghcr.io/renatodellosso/diyws:latest)

+## Distributed Architecture (WIP)

+DIYWS is currently being overhauled to support multiple nodes, allowing you to manage several devices from a single interface.

+Here's the plan:

+- Each node will control Docker on its own machine.
+- One node will act as the leader, serving the web interface and coordinating with other nodes, in addition to managing its own Docker instance.
+- MDNS will be used for automatic discovery of nodes on the same network.